-Second, FAA needs to make key decisions on restructuring the AAS and cannot afford to permit acquisition reform efforts to slip.
+Third, FAA needs to make key decisions on restructuring the AAS and cannot afford to permit acquisition reform efforts to slip.
 A major problem with the AAS as well as with other components of the modernization effort has been inadequate management oversight at various project phases.
-And it would be a misconception to point to funding levels and procurement or personnel rules as a cause of the modernization program's problems.